sunpy/sunpy.org/project/meetings.rst

 Registration
 ------------

-Please register your interest below prior to 1st July 2022.
+Please register your interest below prior to 1st August 2022.
 Registration and attendance is free, though in-person attendance will be capped at 40 people due to space constraints.

 .. raw:: html